esl/amoc/guides/configuration.md

-## Configuration

 Amoc is configured through environment variables (uppercase with prefix ``AMOC_``).
-Note that the environment variables are evaluated as erlang code
+Note that the environment variables are evaluated as Erlang code.

 Amoc supports the following generic configuration parameters: